 5 days with an unavailable website can come quickly and unexpectedly.
 For the website owner in this little story, they were obviously bearable.

-A commercially available hosting package provides the basis for operating one's own web software under one's own responsibility and management, and management always requires knowledge.
-Those who do not know - and do not want to have to know - what PHP is and which version has which features are almost certainly dependent on support.
+A standard hosting package provides the basis for operating your own web software under your own responsibility and management, and management always requires knowledge.
+Anyone who does not know - and does not want to have to know - what PHP is and which version has which features is almost certainly dependent on support.

 In managed hosting mode, the conversation described above would not have taken place at all.
 Those involved could have devoted themselves to more pleasant topics, such as the weather, while in the background the necessary updates would have been carried out quite unobtrusively by the hoster.